kong-education/edu-konnect-terraform/README.md

 # Konnect Terraform Setup

-This project automates the setup of a Konnect Control plane and a local Docker data plane using Terraform.
-It allows users to quickly deploy and manage their infrastructure with minimal manual intervention.
+This project automates the setup of a Konnect Control plane and a docker data plane using Terraform.

 ## Prerequisites